Gluesticks Blog

 glass bowl with bubbling caramel mixture inside

-• You do not need a candy thermometer, your caramel should be ready, but if you happen to have one 242-245 degrees is the ideal temperature for caramel squares.
+• You do not need a candy thermometer, your caramel should be ready, but if you happen to have one 242-245 degrees is ideal for caramel squares.

 candy thermometer dipped into hot caramel mixture